Section 08: Escape Analysis & Stack Promotion

 - Bump allocation (§08.4) adds a new runtime allocation scheme to

-ori_rtthat must integrate with existing COW, slice, and RC infrastructure. - §08.5 modifies
+ori_rtthat must integrate with existing COW, slice, and RC infrastructure. - §08.5 touches the

 Recommended approach: Implement §08.1 (intraprocedural) first as a standalone pass.
 Ship it, measure, and verify with Valgrind before attempting §08.2 (interprocedural) or §08.4 (bump allocation).